A history of Facebook COO Sheryl Sandberg and Tom Bernthal’s relationship, from hiking on their first date to getting engaged

 - Visit Business Insider’s homepage for more stories.

-Facebook COO Sheryl Sandberg is engaged to Tom Bernthal, CEO and founder of an LA consulting firm, Kelton, People reported.
+Facebook COO Sheryl Sandberg is engaged to Tom Bernthal, CEO and founder of an LA consulting firm, Kelton, People first reported on February 3.

 Sandberg, 50, was previously married to SurveyMonkey CEO Dave Goldberg, who died in 2015 from heart-related causes.
 She has been public about dealing with grief, and in 2017 published a book about losing her husband and finding joy again with her children.
 Sandberg has two children from her marriage with Goldberg.